davidfig/pixi-dashed-line/README.md

 # pixi-dashed-line

-Implementation of a dashed line for pixi
+* Two implementations of a dashed line for pixi.js: lineTo/moveTo w/gaps, and texture-based

-* two implementations: standard and texture-based
+* Dashed support for lineTo, drawCircle, drawEllipse, drawPolygon
-* useful when the lines are very long, as PIXI.Graphics does not handle overly large or overly small dimensions well (see https://www.html5gamedevs.com/topic/24876-weird-lines-when-using-extreme-coordinate-values/)
+* Dashed lines can be scaled (allows for dashed lines to remain the same size regardless of zoom level)

-* supports rescaling of the dashed lines to keep teh line/dash size the same when zooming in and out Also supports rescaling the texture (useful when keeping the line/dash size the same when zooming in and out of a scene).
+For most use-cases, the lineTo/moveTo (`options.useTexture = false`) is better as it provides a more accurate implementation.
+The texture-based approach (`options.useTexture = true`) is useful when the geometry is very large or very small as PIXI.Graphics does not handle those cases well (see https://www.html5gamedevs.com/topic/24876-weird-lines-when-using-extreme-coordinate-values/).

 ## Live Demo